Image

 Diet

-While sage-grouse will feed on wildflowers, insects and forage crops in spring and summer, they depend on sagebrush for food year-round, and especially in winter when sagebrush is the only available food source.
+Sage-grouse feed on wildflowers and insects in spring and summer.
+They depend on sagebrush for food year-round, especially in winter when sagebrush is the only available food source.

 News